Unleashing dreams: A quest to create tail-wagging happiness

 That commitment to excellence and reputation for personal service has boosted demand for Perfect Pooches’ service.

-"Before opening, the wait list was 3 weeks out.
-Currently, I am booked one- and one-half weeks out," she said.
+“Before opening, the wait list was three weeks out.
+Currently, I am booked one- and one-half weeks out,” she said.

 Perfect Pooches Dog Grooming offers an extensive range of services, including breed-specific grooming, haircuts, baths, nail trims, ear cleaning, teeth brushing, anal gland expressing and even pet photography.